-Every ten years licensed clergy and lay ministers can take a three-month sabbatical.
+Licensed clergy and Licensed Lay Ministers in the Oxford diocese are encouraged to take a three-month sabbatical for every 10 years of ministry.
 This sustained period away from normal duties promotes professional development and personal enrichment.
 A sabbatical will normally consist of three elements:

 Renewal: This is the element of personal and/or professional development, which will normally take the greatest part of your three months.
 It will involve some element of learning, probably through study and theological reflection.